 Wrest Park is an English Heritage property half way between Luton and Bedford.
 Only part of the house is open (just the ground floor) but the gardens are so lovely.
-I’d forgotten to bring the carrier so I didn’t risk taking smallest child into the house this time.
-We will be back to have a look around properly though.
+The first time I visited Wrest Park to do a review I forgot to take the carrier and decided against taking Smallest Child into the house.
+Our second visit took place whilst covid-19 restrictions were still in place so the house was closed.
+I’ll just have to go back to Wrest Park again, I’ll update this review when I do!

 Before you even get to the visitor centre you have to go past the cafe and, more importantly, past the really good playground area.
 It’s suitable for a range of ages; there’s toddler swings and a climbing frame/slide combo.
 There are also a couple of those rocking thingys that are perfect for walloping a small child in the face!
 Which she did a couple of times.
 For someone her size the ears of the dragon were exactly at eye height.

 The rest of the park includes swings, a nice and long zip-wire, climbing frame and play frame.
-There are benches dotted around park as well and there’s plenty of space to run around.
+There are benches dotted around playground for the grown-ups to sit on.
 The kids could quite happily have spent well over and hour in here.
-There’s also a grass “maze” which seemed a bit odd as it’s just made out of cut grass!

 The grounds themselves are fairly compact but full of things to do.
 It’s smaller than some of the local landscape gardens such as the one at Stowe but that’s a real plus.
 You don’t have to walk for ages to get anywhere interesting so it’s great for little legs.

-We visited at Easter and so there was a trail going on which took us around much of the gardens.
+The first time I visited Wrest Park to do a review it was Easter.
+There was a trail going on which took us around much of the gardens.
 The trail was only £1 each and at the end they got a bag of mini eggs (or jelly beans for non-dairy).
 Some of the questions were actually quite hard – we ended up googling the answers to make sure.
 Do you know the difference between a Wyvern and a Dragon?
 I just thought it was a chain of garden centres.
 It was quite a good trail though.

 We also had a look around the Dairy Sculpture gallery.
 It’s got some of the more fragile sculptures, including some that are supposed to represent the four seasons.
 TBH it wasn’t remotely interesting for either me or the kids.